Qt

 7

-\brief QML documents are generally pre-compiled or cached after compilation.
+\brief QML documents are pre-compiled ahead of time or cached after compilation

 8